 The performance evaluation of the Independent Directors was carried out by the entireBoard and the performance evaluation of the Chairman and Non-Independent Directors wascarried out by the Independent Directors in their separate meeting.
 The Board of Directorsexpressed their satisfaction with the evaluation process.

 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Familiarization Programme seeks to update the Independent Directors on variousmatters covering Company's strategy business model operations organization structurefinance risk management etc. It also seeks to update the independent Directors with theirroles rights responsibilities duties under the Companies Act and other statutes.
+The Familiarization Programme seeks to update the Independent Directors on variousmatters covering Company's strategy business model operations organization structurefinance risk management etc. It also seeks to update the Independent Directors with theirroles rights responsibilities duties under the Companies Act 2013 and other statutes.

-The policy and details of familiarization programme imparted to the IndependentDirectors of the Company has been kept on the website of the Company at the link:http://jmcprojects.com/cms/data_content/statutory_documents/familiarisation_programme_20151014060621.pdf
+The policy and details of familiarization programme imparted to the IndependentDirectors of the Company is available at http://www.jmcprojects.com/cms/data_content/statutory_documents/fy-2017-2018-1.pdf

 MEETINGS OF THE BOARD

-During the year your Board met 4 (four) times the details of which are available inCorporate Governance Report annexed to this report.
+During the year the Board met 6 (six) times the details of which are provided inCorporate Governance Report.